integral-business-intelligence/chroma-auditor/README.md

 ## Overview

 Chroma Auditor is a self-contained tool that enables business users to:
-- Inspect and understand what's in their ChromaDB
+- Inspect and understand what's in their [Chroma](https://github.com/chroma-core/chroma) vector database
 - See how their text is being chunked
 - Organize chunks into logical groups (files and File Sets)
 - Build confidence in RAG by providing traceability